AkshatSharma555/Gym_management_system/README.md

 Open the project in your Java IDE.
 Compile all Java files to ensure there are no errors.

-5. Run the Main Class
+5. Run the Main frame( Launch the Main Frame)
-Locate the main class (MainApp.java or equivalent) in the project.
+Locate the main class in UI section (Main frame.java or equivalent) in the project.
 Run the main class to launch the application.

 📹 Demo Video